Ganesh Chand: Vice-Chancellor of Solomon Islands National University

 On 5 March 2019, Chand was appointed the new Vice-Chancellor of Solomon Islands National University.
 Allegations and counter-allegations of misdemeanors surfaced in 2020.
 Chand was suspended by the Trades Disputes Panel and his work permit refused by Immigration, forcing him to leave the country in November 2020.
 The university appealed against the TDP decision and took the matter to the High Court, which in a judgment delivered on 8 February 2021 (Case 415 of 2020), declared the bodies making the allegations "illegal", and vindicated the Vice Chancellor and the university.
 In July 2021, it was reported that the university had terminated the contracts of all academic staff on the orders on Chand, who remains in Fiji.
-On 19 August 2021, it was reported by the Solomon Star that the university is close to financial collapse, due to the decision to exclude students with fee arrears and the shortage of qualified teaching staff.
+On 19 August 2021, it was reported by the Solomon Star that the university was close to financial collapse, due to the decision to exclude students with fee arrears and the shortage of qualified teaching staff.
 On 12 September 2021, it was reported that the SINU Council had frozen Chand's pay because he was unable to return to the Solomon Islands.
 Three days later, it was reported that enrolments had collapsed from 8,000 at the start of the year to 2,000, with almost no academic staff employed to teach.
 His position was terminated in 2022.